 The coronavirus pandemic has greatly changed how Dr. Cox manages his practice.
-He is not conducting any face-to-face sessions.
-All sessions are being conducted via telehealth, either video chat over a computer (preferred) or by telephone.
+He is conducting any face-to-face sessions only on Wednesday.
+Most sessions are being conducted via telehealth, either video chat over a computer (preferred) or by telephone.
 Although initially skeptical about the benefits of telehealth, the results have been much more than expected.
 Both patients and Dr. Cox have noted the positive effects of conducting psychotherapy through distance means.

 At the beginning of the first meeting, Dr. Cox will summarize the consents and disclosures, giving you a chance to address any questions or concerns that you might have.
 Please do not hesitate to ask about any questions, even if you happen to think of something after the first meeting.

 Much of the first session will be spent helping Dr. Cox gain an understanding of your reasons for seeking help.
 He typically covers a number of areas during the first session, and you might feel that you have barely scratched the surface.
 That is normal, because you have barely scratched the surface!
 You are helping Dr. Cox understand what you have been living with for a long time, often for a lifetime, and it takes a while to cover all of the bases.
 The evaluation is considered to last several sessions as he gets to know you and understand your issues.